 The print and the design have a significant role in creating the right balance in the room.
 Your drapes and rug should not clash with your accent furniture directly.
 They should only elevate it.
 Choose one vibrant print to create your focal point.
 For example – if you are thinking of playing it safe with monochrome drapes, rugs, and sectionals, you can turn up the snazzy with fluorescent throw pillows on your vintage futon.
 Do not overthink it.
 Just be sure it does not hurt the eye.
 The prints should not clash, and that is the most significant bit of theory here.

 The pattern and the size of the furniture in a room should be interrelated.
 They should not be completely independent of each other.
 They should not compete either.
 This can be a little tricky to pull off.
-Therefore, most of the successful designers at the https://silverlakeblog.com/ only go with their gut feeling.
-The end results are mesmerizing and unique.
+Therefore, most successful designers only go with their gut feeling.
+The results are mesmerizing and unique.
 You need to put in a little bit of yourself into every home décor project.
-This will keep your projects personal, unique and exciting.
+This will keep your projects personal, unique, and exciting.

 Most Recent Articles